JSlickphoto/PF2e-Slicks-NPC-Random-Generator/README.md

 READ ME for PF2e Slicks NPC Random Generator:

 Description: This Module Creates an actor or journal entry or both using macros to create from a MasterNPC generator that utilizes 75 different roll tables nested into the MasterNPC rolltable for your PF2e system.
+This was built on 10.291 so I havent tried it on v11 yet so let me know

 MAKE SURE YOU ROLL THE MASTER ONCE: this will allow the macro work going forward